 - Buenos Aires

 New adventures await around every corner of Argentina’s eclectic and energetic capital city.
 Experience the many forms of tango – from locals’ spontaneous gatherings on street corners to intense competitions under flashing stage lights.
 Snack on freshly-baked empanadas as you stroll through San Telmo Market on a lazy Sunday afternoon.
-Bask inthe warm sunshine as you wander around the city, admiring the Neoclassical and Art Deco architecture of buildings.
+Bask in the warm sunshine as you wander around the city, admiring the Neoclassical and Art Deco architecture of buildings.
 See brightly-colored houses in the La Boca neighborhood, and be awestruck by the extravagant designs in Recoleta Cemetery.
 And don’t forget to stop in the city’s famous square, Plaza de Mayo, an integral part of Argentina’s political history for more than 130 years.
-The Casa Rosada stands out the most, thanks to its pink color and palatial design, but the plaza also includes a bank, a cathedral, and other monuments.
+The Casa Rosada stands out the most, thanks to its pink color and stately design, but the plaza also includes a bank, a cathedral, and other monuments.

 Already booked on one of our packages to Argentina?
 See everything you need to know before you go.

 Capital: Buenos Aires

 According to the CDC, there are no malaria areas in Argentina.